Pete Campbell: Biography

 Pete Campbell was born to an upper-crust White Anglo-Saxon Protestant Manhattan family in 1934.
 His mother, Dorothy "Dot" Campbell (née Dyckman) (Channing Chase), descended from an old Dutch family that had arrived in New Amsterdam and at one point "owned pretty much everything north of 125th Street".

 Pete has a strained relationship with his parents, who are emotionally distant and disapprove of their son's decision to go into advertising.
 In Season 2, after his father dies on American Airlines Flight 1 over Jamaica Bay, Pete is unable to cry.

 Upon their father's death, Pete's older brother, Bud (Rich Hutchman), examines their father's finances to determine their inheritance from the family trust.
 Bud discovers their father, through years of a lavish lifestyle, depleted the money put into the trust.
 Bud tells Pete this news, and both seem unsurprised.
 Following this revelation, Pete states that he, in fact, hated his father.
 Later in Season 2, Pete reveals that he also hates his mother.

 Bud also resents their parents, but is treated and regarded by both parents as the favored son.
 Displaying a mutual resentment of their mother, Bud and Pete reminisce over Alfred Hitchcock's film Rope, loosely based on the story of Leopold and Loeb.
-When Pete's mother suggests that any possibility of Pete and his wife Trudy's (Alison Brie) adopting a child would be unacceptable and lead to his being disinherited, Pete retaliates by telling her his father squandered the family's life savings.
+When Pete's mother suggests that any possibility of Pete and his wife Trudy's (Alison Brie) adopting a child would be unacceptable and lead to him being disinherited, Pete retaliates by telling her his father squandered the family's life savings.
 (This fact originally was intended as a secret that Pete and Bud meant to keep from her.)
 In Season 6, when Pete's mother is forced to live with him in his apartment, he takes pleasure in exploiting her developing Alzheimer's disease to control her.

 In Season 1, Pete often expresses a desire to be treated seriously in business.
 He displays a genuine knack for it, but is unwilling to put in work and seems to be both overly willing to get by on his family name and unwilling to accept that it's his family name, not his own merits, that have gotten him as far as he has come.
 He can also appear spiteful and cold to people he feels have mistreated him in some way.
 For example, he attempts to blackmail Don Draper (Jon Hamm) into promoting him by revealing that Don stole another man’s identity; when the blackmail doesn't work, he reveals the secret to Bert Cooper, who defangs the charge by not caring.
 In later seasons, Pete has changed and saves Don from being exposed as an imposter.

 Pete is said to have attended The Buckley School, Deerfield Academy, and Dartmouth College, and it is implied that he was in the Delta Kappa Epsilon fraternity at the latter.
-He is one of only two main characters who is a nonsmoker (apart from marijuana on only one occasion), the other being Bertram Cooper (Robert Morse).
+He is one of only two main characters who is a non-smoker (apart from marijuana on only one occasion), the other being Bertram Cooper (Robert Morse).